perpetualCreations/LexiconCognito/dev-notes.md

 Voilà, the result of an engineer's depressing afterthought.

+Addendum:
+No more pages, infinite scroll was actually somehow easier.

+Please send help.

 #### Content
 Remember dynamic URLs?
 We're using them again, but now as /content/< numeric id>.